princess-humario/Fitness-Coach/README.md

 - Virtual environment: python -m venv .venv
 - venv\Scripts\activate
 - Installing packages: pip install fastapi uvicorn openai python-dotenv
 - API key: Add your API key in a separate .env file.
-This will be called automatically in the models.py file with load_dotenv() fucntion
+This will be called automatically in the models.py file with load_dotenv() function
 - Run: Run with python main.py in the terminal

 ## Example API calls